BoilerplateMVC/Backbone-Require-Boilerplate/README.markdown

 **Why are you no longer using the Require.js text plugin?**

    -I found that the text plugin was causing problems when I created my Jasmine unit tests, so I opted to use nested templates inside of my HTML file instead.

-**How do I use the Require.js Optimizer script for my project?**

-   -Make sure that you have node.js installed.
-Next, navigate inside of the js folder and run the command "node r.js -o app.build.js".
-After the Require.js Optimizer is done minifying and concatenating your Desktop and Mobile Projects, it will create a js-optimized folder at the same folder level as the js folder.
-Navigate inside of the js-optimized folder and look at both desktop.js and mobile.js (these files contain your entire projects).
-Finally, inside of index.html, update the `data-main` attribute on both of the script tags that includes Require.js and your desktop and mobile projects.
-Make sure to reference the js-optimized folder instead of the js folder.
-That's it!

 **You're not using Grunt for your build process?
 Are you some sort of newb?**